mixu/gluejs/readme.md

                     asynchronous require() call.
   --command         Pipe each file through a shell command and capture the output
                     (e.g. --command "uglifyjs --no-copyright").
-  --cache           Use a cache directory to store file builds.
+  --cache-path      Use a cache directory to store file builds.
 The cache speeds up
                     large builds (and minified builds) significantly since only source files that have changed are updated.
   --silent          Disable all output, including the reporter.